 Influenza activity has been increasing in Texas over the past few weeks.
-Compared to the previous week, the percentage of specimens testing positive for influenza reported by hospital laboratories and patient visits due to influenza-like illness (ILI) slightly increased, while the percentage of specimens testing positive for influenza reported by public health marginally decreased.
-Two influenza and three influenza-like illness outbreaks were reported.
-No influenza-associated pediatric deaths were reported.
-In addition to flu, other respiratory viruses-especially RSV and rhino/enteroviruses-were detected in Texas during week 05.
+Compared to the previous week, the percentage of specimens testing positive for influenza reported by hospital and public health laboratories and patient visits due to influenza-like illness (ILI) slightly increased.
+Five school closures due to ILI and 5 outbreaks due to influenza or influenza-like illness were reported.
+One influenza-associated pediatric death was reported.
+In addition to flu, other respiratory viruses-especially RSV and rhino/enteroviruses-were detected in Texas during week 06.